lanyavik/Xinyue-Chen/index.md

 ![CheWang](/other-figures/chewang-small.png)

+PhD student in Computer Science.

 **Email**: chewang[at]nyu[dot]edu

+## About me

-I am a PhD Student at New York University, advised by Professor Keith Ross.
+I am a PhD student at New York University, advised by Professor [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
-My research focuses on improving sample efficiency and achieving a better understanding of deep reinforcement learning.
+My current research focuses on improving sample efficiency and achieving a better understanding of deep reinforcement learning.

+Before becoming a PhD student, I was an undergraduate student at New York University Shanghai, as a member of the inaugural class of 2017.
+During my undergraduate study, I have taken a wide range of computer science courses including artificial intelligence, game programming, robotics, database, and security.
+I have also been working in the student government and was in charge of a number of large events.

 ## Publications
 * [Randomized Ensembled Double Q-Learning: Learning Fast Without a Model](https://arxiv.org/abs/2101.05982).
 Xinyue Chen*, Che Wang*, Zijian Zhou*, Keith Ross.
 ICLR 2021.